lorrainescanlon/wild_atlantic_wares/TESTING.md

 ### Python Validation
  I installed and used the pycodestyle tool to validate the projects python code.
+ There are some issues still unresolved as when I try to refactor the code in settings.py and webhooks.py it causes server errors.

 ## Browser Compatibility